brain-network/bnt/README.md

 The simplest way to install this toolbox is to download the [latest toolbox package file](https://github.com/brain-network/bnt/releases), double-click on it and follow the instructions.

-If you want to install this toolbox in a specific location, you can download the [zip file](), extract it and add this location to your MATLAB&#174; path
+If you want to install this toolbox in a specific location, you can download the [zip file](), extract it and add this location to your MATLAB&#174; path.

 ## Getting started